"Lake Superior reminds me of who's in charge, and I'm in awe of her."

 Looking back, I’m grateful for my childhood and the freedom we had.
 I think often about the beauty of the lake, the waves, the islands, and the adventures we had at home.
 I loved it; I loved everything about it.”

 After that, I started to get more interested in photography.
-In the summer, another friend said, ‘Boy it would be nice if you would come over to Bayfield and take pictures of the sailboat races on Superior.
-People would buy your pictures.’ and so I photographed the races every chance I could.
+In the summer, another friend said, ‘Boy, it would be nice if you would come over to Bayfield and take pictures of the sailboat races on Superior.
+People would buy your pictures.’
+So I photographed the races every chance I could.

 I would go out in a chase boat and take pictures whether there was wind or no wind.
 Then at the end of the week, I would sell the pictures to the captains and crews.
 It made me curious about sailing.
 It looked like so much fun, but I didn’t have a way to get out on a boat yet.

-Being near Lake Superior in my early 20’s left a big impression on me.
-I was just in an awe of it.
+Being near Lake Superior in my early 20s left a big impression on me.
+I was just in awe of it.
 It was like an ocean and I didn't really have much experience with oceans growing up in a small town in Wisconsin.